sbseltzer/kioku-srs/MODEL.md

     -- files
 /user-name
   /.git - This is a git repository
-  .version - Implementation version information for this user. tags.txt - list of available tags
+  .version - Implementation version information for this user.
+This is checked against the device .version file for ABI compatibility. tags.txt - list of available tags
   /options
     general.[lua|json|xml] - General user options